xvanov/socratica/docs/epics.md

 3. Each step shows one logical transformation
 4. Steps are displayed in order
 5. Step breakdown is algebra-aware
+6. Steps reveal one at a time (not all at once)
+7. Next step appears after student acknowledges current step
+8. "Show next step" button is available
+9. Progress indicator shows step position
+10. Student can go back to previous steps

 **Prerequisites:** Epic 3 complete (Socratic logic exists)

-#### Story 7.2: Progressive Step Reveal
+#### Story 7.2: Visual Representation, Animations & Insights

 As a student,
-I want steps to be revealed progressively as I understand each one, So that I'm not overwhelmed and can learn at my pace.

-**Acceptance Criteria:**
-1. Steps reveal one at a time (not all at once)
-2. Next step appears after student acknowledges current step
-3. "Show next step" button is available
-4. Progress indicator shows step position
-5. Student can go back to previous steps

-**Prerequisites:** Story 7.1 (step breakdown exists)

-#### Story 7.3: Visual Step Representation

-As a student,
-I want to see each step visualized clearly,
-So that I can understand the mathematical transformations.
+I want to see each step visualized clearly with smooth animations and explanations, So that I can understand the mathematical transformations and the reasoning behind them.

 **Acceptance Criteria:**
 1. Each step shows before/after equation state